 To get a handle on your anxiety so you can reclaim a sense of calm and normalcy in your life, medications such as anti-anxiety drugs, antidepressants and beta-blockers can help save the day.

 Likewise, speaking with a mental health professional or joining a support group of people experiencing similar challenges can provide helpful perspectives on overcoming an anxiety disorder.

-For the best options or the right combination of treatments to manage anxiety, it’s important to first seek the opinion of a trusted healthcare professional.
+For the best options or the right combination of treatments to manage anxiety, it’s important to first ask a mental health professional.